guentgia/bsy-lab-proc-II/proc-II-task-1.md

 # Task 1 – Understand Cgroups Version One

 ## Subtask 1.1 – Default System Configuration

-**Analyze the default cgroup configuration of Ubuntu.
+**a) Analyze the default cgroup configuration of Ubuntu.
 Which subsystems are supported by the Ubuntu kernel?
 Explain the output.**

 How to list the supported subsystems:
 ```console